aantron/better-enums/README.md

 Simply add `enum.h` to your project &mdash; that's it.

-Then, include it, and use the `ENUM` macro.
+Then, include it, and use the `BETTER_ENUM` macro.
 Your compiler will generate the rich enums that are missing from standard C++.

 ## Additional features